nebrius/raspi-peripheral/README.md

 }
 ```

-Raspi Peripheral is written in ECMAScript 6, so creating your peripheral in ECMAScript 6 is easiest, but you can also do it in ECMAScript 5:
+Raspi Peripheral is written in ECMAScript 6, so writing your peripheral in ECMAScript 6 is easiest, but you can also do it in ECMAScript 5:

 ```JavaScript
 var Peripheral = require('raspi-peripheral').Peripheral;